Inter Miami CF: Supporters

 The club has four official supporters groups: The Siege, Southern Legion, Vice City 1896, and Nación Rosa Y Negro.

 Rivalries

-The club has a rivalry with Orlando City SC, currently the team's closest neighbors and only other Florida-based team in MLS.
+The club has a rivalry with Orlando City, currently the team's closest neighbors and only other Florida-based team in MLS.
 Orlando City joined MLS in 2015 but had to wait until its sixth season to play a first intrastate match against an MLS opponent following the introduction of Inter Miami as an expansion franchise in 2020.
 It has been named the "Florida Derby" by the official MLS page.

 The club also has an intracity rivalry in USL Championship club Miami FC.
 It is known as the "Miami Clásico".